ArtemKolichenkov/gigabloat_scanner/README.md

 # Gigabloat File Manager

+Note: this project is in it's baby stage, do not use it, like at all.
+Come back later to see how it goes.

 ## Development

 For now Gigabloat was developed mostly on MacOS (Catalina), therefore I can only provide clear instructions for development related to MacOS, although I suppose it would be very similar on Linux and on Windows.